-- chapter 13)) should be taken into account.
-The research setting in section 4 focuses on this step 2. - 3.
-Potential study designs are defined to address the hypotheses formulated in step 1.
-A first ad-hoc attempt may build on designs of previous research studies.
+- 3. Potential study designs are defined to address the hypotheses formulated in step 1.
+A first ad hoc attempt may build on designs of previous research studies.
 Typical decisions in this step are defining the number of individuals in the study (i.e., number of networks or network boundaries), prolonging the study by increasing the number of waves of data collection, intensifying the study by reducing the time spans between subsequent waves, changing the granularity of a behavioral scale, or deciding whether the number of nominations in a network questionnaire should be restricted.
 Research design decisions are naturally constrained by the theoretical framework and the empirical setting of a study.
-The research setting in section 3 focuses on this step 3. - 4.
+The research setting in the third section focuses on this step 3. - 4.
 Simulation models are defined for a reasonable subset of the alternative scenarios described by steps 2 and 3.
 Additional assumptions may be necessary.
 These may relate to starting distributions of individual attributes or network structures at the beginning of a data collection (such decisions could be based on theoretical expectations or prior empirical work).
-For each simulation model a number of simulations is run (e.g., 200).
-Descriptives of the simulated networks and individual attributes should be checked at the end the simulations to determine if the simulations generate unexpected or unrealistic outcomes.
+For each simulation model, a number of simulations is run (e.g., 200).
+Descriptives of the simulated networks and individual attributes should be checked at the end of the simulations to determine if the simulations generate unexpected or unrealistic outcomes.
 One could, for example, check whether clustering or degree distributions are in a range that is found in comparable studies and is in line with theoretical expectations.
-This can be done in RSiena using the sienaGOF ("Goodness-of-fit") function, which gives the distribution of statistics; the comparison with a true observed value is not relevant for this use of sienaGOF.
+This can be done in RSiena using the sienaGoodness of fit (GOF) function, which gives the distribution of statistics; the comparison with a true observed value is not relevant for this use of sienaGOF.
 If descriptives of the simulated networks are unreasonable, the mathematical models from step 2 should be improved.
-In this paper, we simulate data with the R package NetSim (Stadtfeld, 2015) and the RSiena package

-(Ripley et al., 2016).
+In this article, we simulate data with the R package NetSim (Stadtfeld 2015) and the RSiena package (Ripley et al. 2016).
 RSiena can be used to simulate SAOM processes.
-In case other social mechanisms are to be simulated (for example, processes that explain composition change or missing data), more general packages such as NetSim can be applied.
+In case other social mechanisms are to be simulated (e.g., processes that explain composition change or missing data), more general packages such as NetSim can be applied.
 Previous papers in which RSiena was applied in simulation studies are Snijders and Steglich (2015) and Prell and Lo (2016).
-Example simulation scripts with RSiena and NetSim are published online3.
+Example simulation scripts with RSiena and NetSim are published online.3